aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 ### default filter

-The `arista.avd.default` filter can provide the same basic capability as the builtin `default` filter.
-It will return the input value only if it is valid and if not, provide a default value instead.
+The `arista.avd.default` filter can provide the same essential capability as the built-in `default` filter.
+It will return the input value only if it's valid and, if not, provide a default value instead.
 Our custom filter requires a value to be `not undefined` and `not None` to pass through.
-Furthermore, the filter allows multiple default values as arguments, which will undergo the same validation one after one until we find a valid default value.
-As a last resort the filter will return None.
+Furthermore, the filter allows multiple default values as arguments, which will undergo the same validation until we find a valid default value.
+As a last resort, the filter will return None.

 To use this filter: